Four-minute mile: Record holders

 New Zealand's John Walker ran 135 sub-four-minute miles during his career, became the first person to run over 100 sub-four-minute miles, and with a 3:49.4 performance in August 1975 became the first man to run the mile under 3:50.
 American Steve Scott has run the most sub-four-minute miles, with 136.
 Algeria's Noureddine Morceli was the first under 3:45.
-Currently, the mile record is held by Morocco's Hicham El Guerrouj, who ran a time of 3:43.13 in Rome in 1999.
+Morocco's Hicham El Guerrouj ran a time of 3:43.13 in Rome in 1999, a record which held until 2026 when British runner Josh Kerr ran a time of 3:42.66 in London.

 An illustration of the progression of performance in the men's mile is that, in 1994, forty years after Bannister's breaking of the barrier, the Irish runner Eamonn Coghlan became the first man over the age of 40 to run a sub-four-minute mile.
 Because Coghlan surpassed the mark indoors and before the IAAF validated indoor performances as being eligible for outdoor records, World Masters Athletics still had not recognised a sub-4-minute-mile performance as a record in the M40 division.
 Many elite athletes made the attempts to extend their careers beyond age 40 to challenge that mark.
 Over 18 years after Coghlan, that was finally achieved by Britain's Anthony Whiteman, running 3:58.79 on 2 June 2012.

 In 1997, Daniel Komen of Kenya ran two miles in less than eight minutes, doubling up on Bannister's accomplishment.
 He did it again in February 1998, falling just 0.3 seconds behind his previous performance of 7:58.61.
 On 9 June 2023, Norwegian runner Jakob Ingebrigtsen bested that time, running 7:54.10 to become only the second individual to run two miles in less than eight minutes.